andresebr/kumodd/README.md

 is an opaque, random string which is constant for the life of a file, even if the file name changes.

-    Files in Drive cannot be directly addressed by their path.
-Search expressions are used to locate files by name, type, content, parent container, owner, or other metadata.

 ``` shell
 ./kumodd.py -l doc
 Working...